-SESAR's concept of operations beyond 2020 (SESAR2020+) involves a series of changes relative to conventional Air Traffic Management (ATM) [1,2].
-Central to these changes is Trajectory Based Operations (TBO), that stands for the paradigm shift that aircraft should fly according to agreed conflict-free four dimensional (4D) trajectory plans which are made known to all actors involved as Reference Business Trajectories (RBT's).
-A big unknown in this paradigm shift is how everything works under various kinds of uncertainty, as a result of which one or more aircraft may not realize their RBT's.
-There are several categories of uncertainty (including unexpected disturbances) that cannot be totally avoided, such as: meteorological uncertainties; data related uncertainties; human related uncertainties; and technical systems related uncertainties.
+SESAR and NEXTGEN future concepts of operations involve a series of changes relative to conventional Air Traffic Management (ATM) [1-3].
+Central to these changes is Trajectory Based Operations (TBO) that stands for the paradigm shift that aircraft should fly according to agreed conflict-free four dimensional (4D) trajectory plans that are made known to all actors involved.